umdenes100/ENES100ArduinoLibrary/README.md

 All the functionality is encapsulated in the `Enes100` class.
 To use it, you’ll first need to create an instance of the class.
 At the top of your code (outside of the `setup()` and `loop()` functions), add

 ```
-Enes100 enes(BLACK_BOX, 3, 8, 9);
+Enes100 enes("BlackBoxTeam", BLACK_BOX, 3, 8, 9);
 ```

 In the code shown above, `enes` is an identifier.
-You may replace it with any other valid C identifier. `BLACK_BOX` refers to the mission type of your team.
+You may replace it with any other valid C identifier.
+The first parameter is the name of your team, which will appear on the Vision System with your serial port. `BLACK_BOX` refers to the mission type of your team.
 The full list of valid mission names is

  * BLACK_BOX
  * CHEMICAL